wisniewskikr/chrisblog-it-cloud/spring-cloud/config/springcloud-springboot3-config-github-refresh/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **Config Server** which reads properties from **public github** repository and connect it with microservice with usage **Java** programming language and **Spring Cloud** framework.
+The goal of this project is to present how to implement **refresh** functionality for **Config Server** connected with **Github** and microservice with usage **Java** programming language and **Spring Cloud** framework.

-Config service enables reading configuration properties from different sources like: github, file etc. In this case properties are read from public Github repository and sent to microservice.
-This microservice displays these properties: common, public and secret.
+Refresh functionality means that user is able to refresh properties in Config Server and Microservice without restarting them.

 Github repository: https://github.com/wisniewskikr/springcloud-springboot3-config-github-refresh